LGBTQ+ Carers: is there a different story to tell?

 Second families are often made up of people similar to ourselves, with shared values and sexualities, gender identification, political persuasion or just plain old friendship and love.

-Sometimes in the LGBT+ community a person becomes a carer due to a member of their second family needing caring support.
+Sometimes in the LGBTQ+ community a person becomes a carer due to a member of their second family needing caring support.
 Historically, this used to happen more when the long term prognosis for HIV/AIDs looked very negative, when prejudiced attitudes and hate was rife, and services were thin on the ground.
 In those days we needed our friends and family with us.

 These days a caring role might come about through the conditions and health issues that affect the population as a whole.
 In this situation the strong second family ties that have developed over years of friendship, and in some cases, hardship, mean just as much as they did years ago.